mjago/mjago.github.io/_posts/2016-04-17-linux-on-mac-mini.md

 (Extensible Firmware Interface) as opposed to GRUB.
 Useful background can be found [here](http://www.rodsbooks.com/ubuntu-efi/) and [here](https://help.ubuntu.com/community/UEFIBooting).

-Installation was fairly straight-forward and the Mac-mini now runs a fairly simply HTML5 home media server (written in NodeJS), serving movies, photos, and links to anyone on the family network.
+Installation was fairly straight-forward and the Mac-mini now runs a fairly simple HTML5 home media server (written in NodeJS), serving movies, photos, and links to anyone on the family network.